0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 ### Baked Teriyaki Tofu

-![baked teriyaki tofu](/food/foodventures/images/baked-teriyaki-tofu.jpg){:width="60%"}{: .image-left}

 My mind is BLOWN!
 Even though I am the world's #1 tofu lover, I'm quite inexperienced with marinating and baking tofu.
 Since tofu tastes so good to me even on its own, I haven't really bothered getting fancy in it.
 Usually, the most I do would be to fry it with a little cornstarch and soy sauce, but most of the time I just use whole, unseasoned cubes.
 Or even eat it raw.

+![baked teriyaki tofu](/food/foodventures/images/baked-teriyaki-tofu.jpg){:width="60%"}{: .image-left}

 Today, though, I had a lot of time on my hands, so I tried *pressing* my tofu.
 I don't think I've ever heard of anyone Chinese doing this, but it's a really popular technique in Western recipes to firm up the tofu a little more, especially for savoury recipes.
+I took a 700 g package of firm tofu from T&T, placed each of the four blocks onto a steaming rack, which was then placed on top of a cutting board, and then I put another cutting board on top plus a bag of oranges.
+I let the tofu sit there, slowly draining away, for the entire day!

-I sliced them into quarter-inch pieces and covered both sides in a thin layer of store-bought teriyaki sauce.
+I was mostly just curious to see how much of a difference pressing tofu actually makes, so I used a super simple recipe to prepare it.
+I sliced each tofu block into quarter-inch pieces and covered both sides in a thin layer of store-bought teriyaki sauce.
+I baked it at 400 °F for 30 minutes, then I flipped them, added a bit more sauce to the flipped side, and baked for another 10 minutes.

 In retrospect, I should've made thicker slices because .
 1/2 inch is probably the ideal size.

 ## Sunday